This page explains time value of out of the money (OTM) call and put options. See also time value of ITM calls and ITM puts.

 Time value of at the money vs. in the money options

-In the last two articles we have explained why time value of at the money options is higher than time value of in the money options (it can be explained by the factors of risk and interest).
-We have not talked about out of the money options, so let’s look at them now.
+In the last two pages we have explained why time value of at the money options is higher than time value of in the money options (it can be explained by the factors of risk and interest).
+We have not talked about out of the money options, so let's look at them now.